Earth Sciences» open the printable major» search for more Areas of Study

 - CareerHub: the University of Newcastle Careers Service careers and job search site for enrolled students and graduates.

 - CareerOne: Australia wide job listings, all levels and industries including executive positions

 - Seek: comprehensive Australian job listings, also includes New Zealand and UK listings

 - The Big Chair: Management and Executive Jobs

-Graduates with a major in Earth Sciences will have the skills, abilities and knowledge sought after by a broad range of employers.
+Graduates of the Bachelor of Science with a major in Earth Sciences will have the skills, abilities and knowledge sought after by a broad range of employers.
 On completion of the degree, graduates are equipped with the:

 - In-depth knowledge and skills in a field of science with well-founded knowledge and skills in at least one field of science and a basic knowledge of at least one other field of science.

 - Ability to effectively collect, analyse and organise scientific information.